NOTICE OF PRIVACY PRACTICES

 - Public Health Activities: We may disclose your PHI for public health activities and purposes to a public health authority that is permitted by law to collect or receive the information.
 For example, the disclosure may be made for the purpose of controlling disease, injury or disability.
 We may also disclose your PHI, if directed by the public health authority, to any other government agency that is collaborating with the public health authority.

-- Food and Drug Administration: We may disclose your PHI to a person or company required by the Food and Drug Administration to report adverse events, product defects or problems, biologic product deviations, or to track products to enable product recalls; to make repairs the operating room replacements; or to conduct post marketing surveillance, as required.
+- Food and Drug Administration: We may disclose your PHI to a person or company required by the Food and Drug Administration to report adverse events, product defects or problems, biologic product deviations, or to track products to enable product recalls; to make repairs to the operating room replacements; or to conduct post marketing surveillance, as required.

 - Communicable Diseases: We may disclose your PHI, if authorized by law, to a person who may have been exposed to a communicable disease or may otherwise be at risk of contracting or spreading the disease or condition.